KeeganCalkins/CS-33211/Assignment1/README.md

 ## Example

 The producer and consumer will iterate 10 times in this case.
-Once the 10th occurrence takes place you will CTRL + C to stop the processes.
+Once the 10th occurrence takes place you will CTRL + C to stop the processes. <br>
 This is the output from running the program:
 ```
 [1] 747038